JonathanW20/Testing_Final_Project/README.md

 ### Singular
 Singular can be downloaded from this [website](https://www.singular.uni-kl.de/) then follow these steps:
-1. In the directory of your Singular file run Singular
+1. Run Singular in the same directory of the Singular file
    ```sh
    Singular
    ```